thefloppydriver/pc2drc/README.md

  # TODO: (in order of importance)
    ~~todo: add todo~~

+   todo (feature): Add option to build kernel module with dkms instead of compiling entire kernel from source

+   todo (QoL, stability): Install drc-x264 in external_pkg_install_dir (Maybe rename folder)

-   todo (bugfix): output WiiU gamepad inputs to /dev/uinput when not in mouse mode.
+   todo (bugfix): output WiiU gamepad controls to /dev/uinput when not in mouse mode

    todo (info): Add mouse mode and button bindings to the readme

    todo (QoL, stability): Upgrade wpa_supplicant and hostapd and remodify them for WiiU support (Hard?
 Probably?)

-   todo (QoL, stability): find better way to resize the tigervnc-server that doesn't involve connecting with xtigervncclient (stuff goes here) -DesktopSize 864x480
+   todo (QoL, stability): find better way to resize the tigervnc-server that doesn't involve connecting with xtigervncclient (stuff goes here) -DesktopSize 854x480

    todo (feature): remove necessity for WiiU during pairing ~~(seemingly easy)~~ (Note: NOT EASY.
 NOT EASY.
 NOT EASY.
 NOT EASY.)